sv022/DataGenerator/README.md

 	!icon.ico file and .py file must be in the same folder, otherwise use absolute path!

-> installation form the .zip archive
+> installation from the .zip archive

 	unextract the archive